Shark attack: Media impact

-In 2010 nine Australian survivors of shark attacks banded together to promote a more positive view of sharks.
-The survivors made particular note of the role of the media in distorting the fear of sharks.
-Films such as Jaws were the cause of large-scale hunting and killing of thousands of sharks.
+Media portrayals such as the 1975 film Jaws were the cause of large-scale hunting and killing of thousands of sharks.
 Jaws had a significant impact on people and gave them an unrealistic view of sharks, causing them to fear them more than they probably should.
 The media has continued to exploit this fear by sensationalizing attacks and portraying sharks as vicious man-eaters.
-There are some television shows, such as the famous Shark Week, that are dedicated to the preservation of these animals.
-They demonstrate, through scientific studies, that sharks are not interested in attacking humans and generally mistake humans as prey.